 The Foundational Start Point

 Here’s an example of one of the original phrases I created for Urgency!
 (I made 3 other variations of this phrase).
 So the only notes I played are the dots (no dot no note).
-The dots on top of the stave are left hand, and dots on the bottom of the stave are right-hand (or other way round of you like).
+The dots on top of the lines are left hand, and dots on the bottom are right-hand (or the other way round of you like).
 The bottom stave shows a few of the internal coil shapes that this one phrase offers (each colour outlines a coil chunk.
 It’s fun to extract these chunks and join them together in different combinations and different subdivisions.
 This phrase is septuplets but those shapes work really well as any subdivision (I transposed these shapes into 16ths and quintuplets to generate phrases that made up the other pieces on Urgency!
 Vol 1).
 It took me a while to really articulate those left-hand accents that follow an unaccented note.
 Also, the coiling effect seems to come though more when the right hand notes are unaccented.
 This rhythm is really fun to play!…you can hear it as the first statement in the track Urgency!
 Drum Chant for Kiribati (above)

 Just a note on the bottom stave of the notation.
 Those cells that are outlined in different colours were discovered (identified/noticed) whilst singing during long runs in Mino, Japan.
 I never looked at the notation for answers and only present it this way to show what I found in the rhythm…visualising it is just a means to present it here.

 - If you look at the LH part of the top stave you can see that the amount of notes each accent is worth is not the same every time.
 In this case, the accents outline a grouping of 5,6,5,5.